 - delay distribution of your estate to beneficiaries until they reach an age you think is appropriate

-- in many cases, reduce the cost of admininstering your estate
+- in many cases, reduce the cost of administering your estate

-- allow more flexibility in the admininstration of your estate
+- allow more flexibility in the administration of your estate

 FORM AND VALIDITY